lucia2007/tennis_buddies/README.md

 - A member of staff should be able to create any number of bookings on a given day, in case of a special ocasion or event taking place in the club.
 A staff member would have a priority for booking and would be able to make bookings more in advance than a regular user.
 - In the future I should diferentiate between a superuser and staff members and adjust the conditional statements.
 - A modal window should pop up when the user is chosing opponents with an information to hold shift or control buttons for choosing multiple players.
+- One of the features I did not manage to do, was to create a separate booking system for staff members, where they would be able to book multiple courts on the same day for multiple hours, much more in advance in the future.
+(This was taking into account restrictions which are not yet in place for the user booking either: one booking per day per user, bookings only one week in advance.)
+And of course a staff member should be able to make a booking in anybody's name.

 [Back to top](#contents)